safouanb/airline-analytics/reports/phase_reports/01_business_understanding.md

 ### 2.4 Satisfaction (Target Variable) Analysis

-The satisfaction variable, which will most likely serve as the target variable for our prediction model, shows a slightly imbalanced distribution.
+The satisfaction variable, which serves as our target variable for the prediction model, shows a slightly imbalanced distribution.
 About 56.7% of customers are classified as neutral or dissatisfied, while 43.3% are satisfied.
 This indicates that dissatisfaction or neutrality is somewhat more common among customers.
 The imbalance is not severe, but it should still be considered during model training to ensure that predictions are not biased toward the majority class.
+This distribution reflects the reality of the airline industry where customer complaints and neutral experiences often outnumber highly satisfied experiences, making it an important business challenge to address.

 ### 2.6 Average Satisfaction Scores per Category